Erasmus+ traineeship grant

 Monthly amounts are set annually by the Swedish Council for Higher Education (UHR) and are the same for all higher education institutions in Sweden.
 (Note that you are not allowed to receive other EU or UHR grants or subsidies at the same time as you are in receipt of an Erasmus+ traineeship grant).

-The monthly amounts for the 2022/2023 academic year apply to grants awarded as of 3 October 2022, and vary between EUR 610 and EUR 660 depending on the host country.
+The monthly amounts for the 2023/2024 academic year vary between EUR 610 and EUR 660 depending on the host country.
 The amount is based on living costs in the various countries.
 Outermost Regions, Overseas Countries and Territories have the same monthly amount as their respective countries.

 Countries with high living costs (EUR 660 per month)